alfiomartini/burger-frontend-backend/Readme.md

    <img src="./images/frontend-ingredients.png" alt="burger-app db" style="height:300px; width:600px;">
 </p>

-### Backend Folder
+### Backend Folder (via corresponding [package.json](./backend/package.json))

 - `npm run dev`: starts the node api version that connects with the MySQL database running in another container.
 This script is automatically called by docker via `docker compose up`, and it is defined in corresponding [Dockerfile](./backend/Dockerfile), in the backend folder.
 - `nmp run dev:aws`: starts the node api version that connects with the public AWS MySQL database.
 This database runs at port `3308`, just in case you want to connect a SQL client to it.
 Some observations with respect to this script:
   - The MySQL database instance for this script was created only for testing purposes, and it was deleted.
   - Thus, in order to run this script you will have to create your own MySQL RDS database on AWS.
   - The two images below show the parameters that I used for testing purposes.
-  - The security group for the instance allowed all IP addresses to accept the instance.
+  - The security group for the instance allowed all IP addresses to connect to the instance.
-  - The two subnets comprising the db subnet group were public subnets.
+  - The two subnets comprising the db subnet group are public subnets.
   - The db endpoint is the value of the environment variable `MYSQL_AWS_HOST`.

 <p align="center">